 Take the bus back to the airport if you didn’t rent a car.
 I took an expensive cab back to the airport because I wanted to find a specific lava cave.
 Unfortunately, the cab driver wasn’t able to locate the cave, but we drove past plenty of interesting lava fields on the way.

-Iceland is a land of unparalleled beauty and natural wonders that leave visitors in awe.
-Whether you’re seeking adventure, relaxation, or simply a chance to immerse yourself in nature, Iceland is a destination that truly has something for everyone.
-So if you’re looking for a once-in-a-lifetime travel experience, put Iceland on your list – you won’t regret it!
+Iceland is a land of unparalleled beauty and natural wonders.
+Whether you’re seeking adventure or simply a chance to immerse yourself in nature, Iceland is a destination that has something for everyone.

 For other adventure-driven destinations, check out these blog posts.